 3.2 Existing Wells

-Any well in the District that was drilled or last modified on or before October 1, 2020, or is a prospective well that was under an executed drilling contract as of September 1, 2020, and spudded no later than December 31, 2020, is an Existing Well under these Rules.
+Any well in the District that was drilled or last modified on or before October 1, 2020, or is a prospective well that the Board concurs was under an executed drilling contract or its equivalent as of September 1, 2020, and spudded no later than December 31, 2020, is an Existing Well under these Rules.
 Owners of all Existing Wells are required to register the wells with the District.
 Owners of certain existing wells are also required to obtain a Production Authorization designated by the District, either an Operating Permit under Rule 3.4 or a General Permit by Rule under Rule 3.5, from the District for those wells.

 A. Existing Well: Registration Required by Well Owner/Operator

-All owner/operators of existing groundwater wells in the District other than those used by a single residential household for Domestic and Livestock Uses must register their wells with the District not later than December 31, 2020 All wells used by a single residential household for Domestic and Livestock Uses must be registered with the District as soon as practicable but not later than September 30, 2021.
+All owner/operators of existing groundwater wells in the District other than those used by a single residential household for Domestic and Livestock Uses must register their wells, including each well in an Aggregated well system, and submit their Production Authorization applications for the wells or Aggregated Wells with the District not later than February 28, 2021.
+All wells used by a single residential household for Domestic and Livestock Uses must be registered with the District as soon as practicable but not later than September 30, 2021.

-Failure to timely register the well is not only a violation of District Rules but also will prevent the well and its use(s) from being protected as an existing, prior use as the District considers impacts of subsequently proposed New Wells.
 Forms for registering an existing well are available from the District Office or online.
 The owner must provide all information required on the form, if known or available, and a copy of the completed State of Texas Well Report, if available.

 No separate registration fee is charged for an Existing Well.
 The well shall be registered under its existing State well number or, if the well number is not assigned, the State well tracking number.
 In the event the well does not have either a State well number or tracking number, the District shall issue a temporary well number pending assignment of a State well number.
 The District shall also determine whether the well is currently operational, abandoned, plugged, or capped.
 If the District determines that no Production Authorization is required, no further approval is required of Existing Wells, except as may be required by Rule 3.6(C) or 3.6(D) regarding changes in ownership or well condition, respectively.
 Subsequent changes in the annual amount of withdrawal, rate of withdrawal, or purpose of use of water from a registered well may result in the well’s being reclassified as non-exempt, which would require the well owner to apply for a Production Authorization.
 The owner of an existing registered well that proposes to modify a well and/or its authorizing permit must comply with Rule 3.2(C) and obtain authorization from the District prior to making such changes.

+Failure to timely register a well is not only a violation of District Rules but also will prevent the well and its use(s) from being protected as the District considers impacts of subsequently proposed New Wells.

 B. Existing Well: Production Authorization Determination by District